pholasajustine/Cosmetics_recommendation/README.md

 The dataset used is from Kaggle : "Cosmetics datasets".
 It's been web scrapped from Sephora.
 It contains 1472 rows and 11 columns.
 It contains product types, brands, names, ingredients, skin preference, price (in USD) and rating.
+We creating a list of harmful substances from the ingredients listed in UFC- Que choisir.

 <a name="links"></a>